Turkey's currency crisis deepens after Erdogan's latest rate cut | Business

 - Turkey

-Turkey's crisis accelerated on Friday as the lira plunged 6% to a new all-time low, gripped by concerns over an inflationary spiral brought on by President Tayyip Erdogan's unorthodox plan to slash interest rates in the face of soaring prices.
+Turkey's currency crisis accelerated on Friday as it plunged 8% to a new record low, gripped by concerns over an inflationary spiral brought on by President Tayyip Erdogan's unorthodox plan to slash interest rates in the face of soaring prices.

+The lira hit 17.0705 to the dollar, triggering direct central bank intervention in the market to prop up Turkey's battered currency - its fifth effort this month to address what it called "unhealthy" prices.
+The bank's dollar-buying trimmed the lira's losses to 16.5 by 1116 GMT.
+At this level it has still lost 55% of its value this year - including 37% in the last 30 days alone - deeply unsettling the major emerging market economy.

 If the rate-cutting cycle were to continue the possibility of capital controls could be on the rise, Rybnikov added.
 "This is not our baseline...we believe that as a policy measure, they would be used as a measure of last resort."
 Though Erdogan has rebuffed pleas even from within his government to reverse course, traders predict it will have to come soon.
 The 10-year benchmark yield has nearly doubled to 22.5% from around 12% at the start of the year.